DataDog/dd-sdk-flutter/packages/datadog_flags/README.md

 If initialization is still active, the SDK stops waiting when Dart runs the timeout timer.
 Synchronous work can block the Dart isolate.
 Therefore, the wait can be longer than the configured budget.
-The timeout completes `initialize()` without an error.
+The timeout completes `initialize()` with `FlagsInitializationTimeoutException`.
+The assignment operation continues in the background.
+Matching stored assignments remain available.
 Evaluations without assignments return the caller-provided default with `FlagEvaluationError.providerNotReady`.

 If `enable()` is called without a `datadogConfig`, the SDK creates no live provider.
 Evaluations still return the caller-provided default with